mve17/flexible_lp/README.md

 Note it will solve using floating point numbers by default.
 The next example shows how to solve exactly with fractions.
 Note also that we use the `A_l` and `b_l` parameters for the "less than" constraint.
 You can use any combination of constraints.
 See the docstring.

-# Example 1: Solving an LP with fractions
+# Example 1: solving an LP with fractions
 Suppose we have the same lp
 $$\text{maximize}\ 3x + 5y;\ x + y \leq 10,\ x,y\geq0.$$
 Here is a python3 file to solve using fractions.